 - First, the consultant will conduct a thorough assessment of the executive director’s performance, identifying strengths and pinpointing weak areas that are inhibiting fundraising productivity.
-This is going to sting a little.
+This may sting a little.
 But it is necessary to get at the root of what’s preventing the executive director from being a successful fundraiser.

 - Next, the consultant may suggest a formal or informal time study, observe the executive director in daily operations, interview personnel or board members, or use other methods to formulate recommendations for improving the executive director’s fundraising performance.

-- If you already have a development director, the consultant can help the executive director in meeting with the ED to communicate that the job is not getting done, and that the development director has to do it.
+- If you already have a development director, the consultant can help ED communicate that the job is not getting done, and the responsibility falls to the development director.
 Most of the time, these conversations reveal that the executive director is not really allowing the development director to take charge of the program.
-In some extreme cases, it is necessary for the board chair to take over supervisory duties in order to let the development director feel comfortable really going out and doing the job.
+In extreme cases, it is necessary for the board chair to take over supervisory duties in order to let the development director feel comfortable really going out and doing the job.

 - The consultant will seek to identify the minimum the executive director is comfortable doing.
 In many cases, it is taking the donor to lunch with the development director and receiving the check graciously.
 The consultant may encourage allowing the executive director to play the “celebrity role” and it may lead to better fundraising from the executive director.

 - Consultants will likely want to make sure the development director comes to board meetings and has a prominent role in explaining the fundraising process.
 Allowing the development director full access to board members who can help with fundraising is often helpful.

 - The consultant will counsel the development director to praise the executive director with donors and make sure the development director doesn’t work to oust the executive director and take over that role.